 - Child Exploitation & Online Protection Centre (CEOP) YouTube videos to help children of all ages stay safe online

-- Cyberbullying: Useful dedicated guidance for young people, parents and caregivers and teachers and principals who want help to understand and deal with bullying that takes place in cyberspace.
-(NetSafe, 2015) — upper primary
+- Online Bullying and Harassment: useful, dedicated guidance for young people, parents and caregivers and teachers and principals who want help to understand and deal with bullying that takes place online.
+(Netsafe, 2015) —upper primary

 - Staying safe online: Clear, practical steps from leading online companies about how to stay safe — with downloadable guide (NetSafe, 2015) – upper primary